CONMED (NYSE:CNMD) Updates FY 2021 Earnings Guidance

 CONMED (NYSE:CNMD) updated its FY 2021 earnings guidance on Wednesday.
-The company provided EPS guidance of $3.150-$3.250 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.150.
+The company provided earnings per share guidance of $3.150-$3.250 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.150.
 The company issued revenue guidance of $1.02 billion-$1.04 billion, compared to the consensus revenue estimate of $1.02 billion.

+CONMED (NYSE:CNMD) last posted its quarterly earnings results on Wednesday, July 28th.
+The company reported $0.71 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.62 by $0.09.
+CONMED had a return on equity of 12.89% and a net margin of 5.53%.
+As a group, equities analysts anticipate that CONMED will post 3.19 EPS for the current fiscal year.

-Several brokerages recently weighed in on CNMD.
-Barclays began coverage on shares of CONMED in a report on Monday, May 24th.
+A number of research firms have recently commented on CNMD.
+UBS Group initiated coverage on CONMED in a research report on Thursday, July 15th.
+They set a buy rating and a $160.00 target price on the stock.
+Barclays assumed coverage on shares of CONMED in a research note on Monday, May 24th.
 They issued an overweight rating and a $175.00 price objective on the stock.
-Piper Sandler lifted their price objective on shares of CONMED from $145.00 to $160.00 and gave the stock an overweight rating in a research note on Thursday, April 29th.
-Finally, UBS Group began coverage on shares of CONMED in a research note on Thursday, July 15th.
-They issued a buy rating and a $160.00 target price for the company.
+Finally, Piper Sandler increased their target price on shares of CONMED from $145.00 to $160.00 and gave the stock an overweight rating in a research note on Thursday, April 29th.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, July 6th.
-Investors of record on Tuesday, June 15th were given a $0.20 dividend.
-This represents a $0.80 dividend on an annualized basis and a dividend yield of 0.58%.
-The ex-dividend date of this dividend was Monday, June 14th.
-CONMED’s dividend payout ratio is currently 36.70%.

-In other news, CFO Todd W. Garner sold 960 shares of the business’s stock in a transaction dated Tuesday, June 15th.
-The shares were sold at an average price of $137.04, for a total transaction of $131,558.40.
-Following the transaction, the chief financial officer now directly owns 2,672 shares in the company, valued at approximately $366,170.88.
+In other news, CFO Todd W. Garner sold 960 shares of the stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $137.04, for a total value of $131,558.40.
+Following the sale, the chief financial officer now directly owns 2,672 shares in the company, valued at $366,170.88.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CFO Todd W. Garner sold 1,257 shares of the business’s stock in a transaction dated Friday, May 14th.
-The stock was sold at an average price of $141.19, for a total transaction of $177,475.83.
-Following the transaction, the chief financial officer now owns 4,944 shares in the company, valued at $698,043.36.
+Also, CEO Curt R. Hartman sold 13,030 shares of the stock in a transaction that occurred on Friday, May 14th.
+The shares were sold at an average price of $142.87, for a total transaction of $1,861,596.10.
+Following the completion of the sale, the chief executive officer now owns 114,827 shares in the company, valued at $16,405,333.49.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 82,087 shares of company stock worth $11,247,998.
-1.10% of the stock is owned by company insiders.
+Insiders sold 57,594 shares of company stock worth $7,764,246 in the last three months.
+1.10% of the stock is owned by corporate insiders.

 CONMED Corp. operates as a medical technology company, which engages in the development, manufacture and sale of surgical devices and related equipment.
 It operates through the following geographical segments: United States; Americas excluding the United States; Europe, Middle East, and Africa; and Asia Pacific.